-The position on paper products under ChAFTA cannot be allowed to occur again for any wood or paper products in future FTA negotiations, including the IA-CEPA.
+The position on paper products under ChAFTA cannot be allowed to occur again for any wood or paper products in future FTA negotiations, including the AHK-FTA.

-Additionally, AFPA recommends that in negotiating the IA-CEPA, the high environmental standards of the domestic industry must be acknowledged in terms of ensuring full compliance of any imported products with Australian environmental standards, including sustainable paper procurement requirements, domestic waste management and recycling policies.
+Additionally, AFPA recommends that in negotiating the AHK-FTA, the high environmental standards of the domestic industry must be acknowledged in terms of ensuring full compliance of any imported products with Australian environmental standards, including sustainable paper procurement requirements, domestic waste management and recycling policies.

-The IA-CEPA needs to support a strong anti-dumping and countervailing measures regime and maintenance of safeguard provisions.
-AFPA would also urge the Government to use any trade negotiations with Indonesia as a mechanism for improving business and financial regulations and continuing to raise concerns about environmental and sustainability issues in wood fibre sources, so as to address deforestation, poor environmental practices, and instances of illegal logging.
+The AHK-FTA needs to continue support for a strong anti-dumping and countervailing measures regime and maintenance of safeguard provisions.
+AFPA would also urge the Government to use any trade negotiations with Hong Kong as a mechanism for improving business and financial regulations.
+Additionally, due to the many instances of goods transformation and transhipping into countries like Hong Kong the Government should also continue to raise concerns about environmental and sustainability issues in wood fibre sources, to address deforestation, poor environmental practices, and instances of illegal logging in the Asia-Pacific region.